Tai-Burkham/4883_Prog_Tech/Assignments/A05/README.md

 |  10  | |               |

-- LeetCode 1365 - How Many Numbers Are Smaller Than the Current Number deals with
-- -comparisons and rankings between numbers.
-- LeetCode 1523 - Count Odd Numbers in an Interval Range.
-The logic of finding and summing odd numbers between two boundaries is closely related.
 - LeetCode 191
 -   Number of 1 Bits, where the goal is to count the number of 1s in the binary form of a number.
 - LeetCode 2 - Add Two Numbers, which also involves handling addition of large numbers, albeit represented differently.